Weighted Sobolev Spaces on Metric Measure Spaces: Examples and Extensions

 and a similar argument works for $p=1$.
 It follows that the maximal operator with respect to $\rho\mm$ is bounded in $L^p(\rho\mm)$ for all $p>1$.
 A remarkable fact, proved in the Euclidean case by Muckenhoupt \cite{Muk}, with a proof that extends readily also to doubling metric measure spaces $(X,\ud,\mm)$ (see \cite[Theorem 9]{ST}), is the fact that even the maximal operator $M$ in \eqref{eq:def_maximal}, namely the maximal operator respect to $\mm$, is bounded in $L^p(\rho\mm)$ for all $p>1$, and weakly bounded if $p=1$.

 For $p>1$ it is well known that an $A_{p}$ weight $\rho$ on a Euclidean space is $p$-admissible \cite{HKM93}; this means that the weighted space $(\mathbb{R}^{n},|\cdot |,\rho\mathcal{L}^{n})$ satisfies $\PI_{p}$.
+A generalization in the metric setting is proved in \cite{Bjorn}.
 A converse holds in dimension one but it is an open problem for higher dimensions \cite{BBK06}.
-We generalize the result to metric measure spaces.